Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/AdditionalOutlet.md

 # Additional Outlet

 This API is used to additional outlet.
-Merchants needs to add session token received during login API call in the header of this API
+Merchant needs to add session token received during login API call in the header of this API

 ## Endpoint